mladenrajic/hadoop-install/README.md

-# Bash scripts for installing hadoop in pseudo-distributed mode and hive wiht derby.db
+# Bash scripts for installing hadoop in pseudo-distributed mode and hive

 ## Install components
   * Hadoop version 3.2.1